burkybang/Better-IFTTT-UI/README.md

 # Better IFTTT UI

-This is a work in progress to make the IFTTT UI better on desktop.
+This is a browser extension to make the IFTTT UI more usable on desktop.

 This project is open source.
 If you'd like to contribute, please do so.
 I would love for this to be a community project.